python/cpython/Doc/library/re.rst

 Match Objects
 -------------

-Match objects always have a boolean value of :const:`True`, so that you can test whether e.g. :func:`match` resulted in a match with a simple if statement.
-They support the following methods and attributes:
+Match objects always have a boolean value of :const:`True`.
+This lets you use a simple if-statement to test whether a match was found.
+Match objects support the following methods and attributes: